xtuml/otel2puml/docs/user/json_data_converter_HOWTO.md

 The code used follows the jq language (https://jqlang.github.io/jq/) for JSON data extraction.
 The jq language is a lightweight and flexible command-line JSON processor.
 Within configuration the same pathing structure as jq to extract data from the JSON file.

 ## 2. Configuration File Structure
-Configuration is provided to the application in the form of a YAML file (see X for details on all configuration fields).
+Configuration is provided to the application in the form of a YAML file (see [User Config](/docs/user/Config.md) for details on all configuration fields).
 This file specifies how to locate and interpret JSON telemetry data as part of the `data_sources` field that is used to ingest the raw Open Telemetry files.
 See below for the basic structure of the `data_sources.json` section of the file:

 ```yaml